Geometrical mixed finite element methods for fourth order obstacle problems in linearised elasticity: A prototypical example of fourth order obstacle problem. The biharmonic model

-The proof is thus complete by letting $\tilde{C}:=2C\hat{C}\max\{c_P,c_P^2\}$. \end{proof}
+The proof is thus complete by letting $\tilde{C}:=2\sqrt{2}C\hat{C} \max\{c_P^2,c_P^3\}$. \end{proof}

-As a remark, if we specialise $\kappa = h^q$ with $0<q<1/2$ it results, thanks to an application of Theorem~\ref{th:2} and Theorem~\ref{th:3}, that the solution of Problem~\ref{problem4} converges to the solution of Problem~\ref{problem1} as $h\to0^+$.
+As a remark, if we specialise $\kappa = h^q$ with $0<q<1$ it results, thanks to an application of Theorem~\ref{th:2} and Theorem~\ref{th:3}, that the solution of Problem~\ref{problem4} converges to the solution of Problem~\ref{problem1} as $h\to0^+$.
+This is in line with the results presented in~\cite{Brenner2013}.
 We note in passing that the techniques presented in Theorem~7.1.6 of~\cite{PGCFEM} for discretising the obstacle-free biharmonic problem hinge on a discretisation performed via conforming Finite Elements for fourth-order problems, whereas our technique \emph{only} exploits Courant triangles.
 Not only the technique we developed requires less regularity for the solution, but - differently from the one in~\cite{CG75} - it can be implemented in Finite Element Analysis packages that do not come with Finite Elements for fourth order problems and with Enriched Finite Elements~\cite{AD23}.
-The crucial step for achieving this result is the presence of the \emph{harmonic corrector} in the formulation of the penalised problem as well as the regularity assumption of the given forcing term.
+The crucial step for achieving this result is the regularity assumption of the given forcing term.

 We also observe that the method we presented could be applied for discretising the solution of the biharmonic equation, as an alternative to the method originally proposed by Ciarlet \& Raviart~\cite{CiaRav74}, and then complemented by Ciarlet \& Glowinski~\cite{CiaGlo75}.
 The differences between these methods and the method we are here proposing are, first, that the method discussed in~\cite{CiaRav74} exploits a finite-dimensional space that is not a subspace of the space where the mixed formulation where the problem is defined, whereas our method discretises the mixed formulation over a finite-dimensional space of the space where the mixed formulation is posed and, second, the solution of the mixed formulation proposed in~\cite{CiaRav74} is to be approximated via Uzawa's method since the primal and dual variables do not vary independently, whereas in the mixed method we proposed the primal and dual variables vary independently.